The Gamma Function via Interpolation: Existing Approaches

+The functions $H_n(z)$ are then re-expanded by Lanczos into a sum of poles, with a form identical to \eqref{eqn:Spouge} but where the coefficients $c_n(r)$ differ from the true residues.

+In Figure \ref{fig:Lanczos} we take $r(\bar{z}) = r(1/2)$, which reduces the error along the line of symmetry.
+In particular, we are able to obtain better than 11 decimals of relative precision over the right half plane $\Re(z)>1/2$ with $N=6$ poles (bottom left panel).
+As was the case with Spouge's approximation, the spurious zeros cluster near the branch point $z=-r$ (bottom right panel).

+Again, we see that the error vanishes at several points, but this time at the positive integers.
 It is likely that Lanczos was aware of the interpolating property of his approximation.
-However, he does not state it explicitly in \cite{Lanczos}.
-Likewise, it does not seem to be reported elsewhere in the literature.
+However, we emphasize that it is not mentioned explicitly in \cite{Lanczos}.
 We therefore state this as a theorem. \begin{theorem} The Lanczos approximation \eqref{eqn:Lanczos_H}, with \eqref{eqn:H} and \eqref{eqn:b_Lanczos}, is exact at $z= 1, 2, \ldots, N+1$. \end{theorem} \begin{proof} The approximation \eqref{eqn:Lanczos_H} satisfies

 where the error is of the form